 By Mass Communication Specialist 3rd Class Justin Schoenberger

-San Diego is deployed with the America Amphibious Ready Group and the 15th MEU to support maritime security and theater security cooperation in efforts in the U.S. 6th Fleet area of operations.
+San Diego is deployed with the America Amphibious Ready Group (ARG) and the 15th MEU to conduct maritime security operations and theater security cooperation in efforts in the U.S. 6th Fleet area of operations.

-The 15th MEU is a Marine Air-Ground Task Force comprised of a ground combat element, Battalion Landing Team 1st Battalion, 5th Marine Regiment; an aviation combat element, Marine Medium Tiltrotor Squadron 161 (Reinforced); and a logistics combat element, Combat Logistics Battalion 15.
+The 15th MEU is a Marine Air-Ground Task Force comprised of a ground combat element, Battalion Landing Team 1st Battalion, 5th Marines; an aviation combat element, Marine Medium Tiltrotor Squadron 161 (Reinforced); a Logistics Combat Element, Combat Logistics Battalion 15.